geetanjaliapp/geetanjali/docs/DATA.md

 ### 2. Chapter Range
 - Must be integer between 1 and 18 (inclusive)
-- Bhagavad Gita has exactly 18 chapters
+- Bhagavad Geeta has exactly 18 chapters

 ### 3. Verse Number
 - Must be positive integer (≥ 1)